bigomics/omicsplayground/docs/methods.rst

 and therefore provides a more robust estimate of enrichment.
 The activation map visualizes the scores of the top-ranked GO terms for multiple contrasts as a heatmap.

+KEGG pathway visualization was performed using the Pathview R/Bioconductor package using the foldchange as node color.

 Scripting and visualization